The Gangster, the Cop, the Devil: Plot

-A man's car is hit by a stranger who kills him when he takes pictures of the damage for claiming car insurance.
-Jung Tae-suk is a cop, who goes through the crime scene and suspects it to be the work of a serial killer, but his senior does not believe him.
-Jang Dong-soo is a crime boss, while on his way home after a meeting.
-The same killer hits his car and eventually tries to kill him.
+After a man's car is hit by a stranger, the stranger kills him as he takes pictures of the damage to submit to his car insurance.
+Jung Tae-suk is a cop who goes through the crime scene and suspects it to be the work of a serial killer, but his commanding officer does not believe him.
+Jang Dong-soo is a crime boss who, while on his way home after a meeting, is hit by the same killer, who tries to kill him as well.
 A brutal fight ensues, leaving both of them injured.
-Finally, the killer escapes after knocking Dong-soo with his car.
+Finally, the killer escapes after hitting Dong-soo with his car.
 Dong-soo is admitted to the hospital, and his henchmen assume that the attack was committed by a rival gang, whom they counter-attack.

 However, Dong-soo believes the killer was not a rival gang member as his moves seemed to be random and purposeless.
-Tae-suk visits Dong-soo at the hospital and asks him to cooperate so that he can catch the killer for him, but Dong-soo does not comply.
-Instead, Dong-soo orders his men to find the killer through a sketch, and they manage to find his car and a knife.
+Tae-suk visits Dong-soo at the hospital and asks him to cooperate so that the police can catch the killer for him, but Dong-soo refuses.
+Instead, Dong-soo orders his men to find the killer.
+Using a sketch and Dong-soo's memory of the killer's license plate, they manage to find his car and a knife.
 Dong-soo eventually informs Tae-suk of the findings, and they decide to team up to catch the mysterious killer.
 Dong-soo agrees to provide manpower and cover expenses — but on the condition that the killer belongs to the one who finds him first.
 Dong-soo wants to kill him for revenge while Tae-suk wants to arrest him in order to solve five connected murder cases and eventually get promoted.

-Meanwhile, Dong-soo orders his right-hand man, Kwon Oh-sung, to kill his rival Heo Sang-do with the killer's knife that already has the blood imprints of the killer's previous victims.
-An enraged Tae-suk gets into a fight with Dong-soo upon learning what he has done as the killing is confirmed to be the serial killer's work and the case would get transferred to the major case squad.
-Dong-soo visits Sang-do's funeral where the killer also turns up informing Sang-do's second-in-command man that it was Dong-soo who actually killed Sang-do with the killer's knife.
+Meanwhile, Dong-soo orders his right-hand man, Kwon Oh-sung, to kill his rival Heo Sang-do with the killer's knife that already has traces of blood from the killer's previous victims.
+An enraged Tae-suk gets into a fight with Dong-soo upon learning what he has done as the killing is confirmed to be the work of a serial killer, causing the case to be transferred to the major case squad.
+Dong-soo attends Sang-do's funeral; the killer also turns up and informs Sang-do's second-in-command that Sang-do was killed with the killer's knife, but by someone else.
 When Tae-suk and Dong-soo check the killer's car for any evidence, they are attacked by Sang-do's henchmen.
-A fight ensues, resulting in the death of Sang-do's right-hand man.
+A fight ensues, resulting in the death of Sang-do's right-hand man while in a fight with Tae-suk.